• Share this on:

 Functionality

-Cushion covers serve primarily as decoration for the sofa, couch, and bed.
+Cushion covers mainly serve as decoration for the sofa, couch and bed.
 They are not intended as pillowcases for the pillows you sleep on.

 Material

 Cushion covers are available in a wide variety of fabrics.
-Common natural fibres and materials for cushion covers include cotton, linen, wool, silk, jute, and leather.
+Common natural materials for cushion covers include cotton, linen, wool, silk, jute and leather.
+Other options include recycled or leftover fabrics, blended yarns or mixed (manmade) fibres, for example the handmade cushion covers from upcycled vintage silk saris from Doing Goods

 Size